-One of the philosophies behind Process Safety Management (PSM) is that each chemical process is unique.
+One of the philosophies that lies behind Process Safety Management (PSM) is that each chemical process is unique.
 Therefore it is not possible to have a prescriptive standard that tells operating companies what to do.
 Instead, companies have to identify the unique hazards associated with their facility, and then implement corrective actions based on a risk-ranking methodology.
 For this reason, facilities covered by PSM standards have to conduct a series of Process Hazards Analyses (PHAs), often using the Hazard and Operability (HAZOP) methodology.

 Generally, the phenomenon of ‘High Flow’ — in and of itself — is not inherently hazardous.
 Indeed, high flow rates are often desired because they imply that the facility is maximizing production and revenues.
 Although high flow can occasionally create hazards, such as erosion of pipe walls or of a valve seat, its main effect in terms of process safety is to create secondary deviations such as ‘High Level’ in a tank.
 ‘High Flow’ can also lead to a ‘No Flow’ situation; for example, if a pump overspeeds, the sudden surge in motor amperage may result in the motor burning out leading to the flow stopping.

 Low / No Flow